khavishbhundoo/ChronoQueue/README.md

 - ✅ FIFO ordering
 - 🕒 Per-item TTL using `DateTimeOffset`
 - 🧹 Background adaptive cleanup using `MemoryCache.Compact()` to handle memory pressure at scale and offer near realtime eviction of expired items
-- ⚡ Fast in-memory access (no locks or semaphores)
+- ⚡ Fast in-memory access (no additional locks or semaphores at ChronoQueue level)
 - 🛡 Thread-safe, designed for high-concurrency use cases
 - 🧯 Disposal-aware and safe to use in long-lived applications